Aracho1/Portfolio/week_3.md

 ## Daily goals

 #### Monday 7th December
-- GOAL:
+- GOAL: Get a broad understanding of the concepts that will be covered this week (HTTP, server, Sinatra)
-- PLAN:
+- PLAN: Look through the practicals and Google concepts.
+Work on the pair programming challenge in the afternoon
-- EVIDENCE:
+- EVIDENCE: Write notes
 - Others: get coach feedback on weekend challenge

 Week Kick off - Tips from Eoin